Ticketedmoon/human-activity-recognition-using-wrist-mounted-sensors-based-on-symbolic-aggregate-approximation/docs/blog/blog.md

 This grey-scale image approach may not be the optimal approach for this problem and for convolutional neural network training but, I will address this with my supervisor and I will research online and find out whatever the best approach is for image classification in relation to the technique of Symbolic Aggregate Approximation(SAX).

+## Blog Post #8 | Meetings and Discoveries | 16/02/2019

+Myself and Tomas (Supervisor) have met up several times to discuss the project conceptually.
+He has given me great advice and pushed me in the right general direction with the project.
+I read over **Eoin Brophy's** research paper on human activity recognition in relation to PPGs and that also helped improve my abstract view of the project.
+Previously, I was aiming for 32 pixels within a bitmap image for training, testing and validation.
+However, this only accumulated to 0.125 milliseconds of examination.
+As a result of reading Eoin's paper and discussing with Tomas, I modified this approach to now take on 2 entire seconds of detail per image.
+This amounts to 512 pixels per image.

+Due to such a high pixel count per image, we decided to invoke the powers of **Transfer Learning** to ultimately improve our model's accuracy, by using pre-existing models to save us much training time and improve our accuracy.
+This technique involves training the penultimate layer of the convolutional neural network with our training data, and training the rest of the model with the transfer learning concept.

+Finally, Tomas suggested I do away with the saxpy library I was using as well as the text-to-image library I was using.
+We decided for the sake of research and ad hoc project requirements that I would enter into the process of building my own SAX toolkit (library) and string to image conversion process.